DragonSenses/Algorithms/LeetCode/101-symmetric-tree/problem.md

 # Iterative Approach

+## **Intuition**

 Symmetry in a binary tree means that the left and right subtrees are mirror images of each other.
 To verify symmetry iteratively, we can simulate the comparison of nodes using a queue (or stack).

+Instead of using recursive calls to traverse the tree, this approach explicitly manages the symmetry checks level by level:

+  1. Pair up nodes to compare their values and structures.
+  2. Each pair should satisfy two conditions:
+     - Matching values.
+     - Mirrored positions (i.e., left-to-right correspondence).
+  3. If all levels of the tree satisfy these conditions, the tree is symmetric.
+If any discrepancy is found, the tree is not symmetric.